tobiolabode/R_CNN/README.md

 From tobi

-This is a fork from https://github.com/kbardool/keras-frcnn I changed the code with more up to date keras API.
-To it can run.
+This is a fork from https://github.com/kbardool/keras-frcnn All credit goes to the person above.
+I changed the code to be more up to date.
+So errors for not finding a function.

-The description below is from the oraginally repo for use.
+The description below is from the oraginal repo.

 ----------------------------------------------------------------------------------------------------------------------------